What is Salary Sacrifice?

 You agree a lower contractual salary; your employer pays the difference into (say) your pension.
 Because the sacrificed amount never counts as pay, you save income tax and 8% NI on it, and your employer saves 15% employer NI — which good employers partly share back.
 A £2,000 pension sacrifice costs a basic-rate worker roughly £1,440 of take-home; the same £2,000 paid from net salary would cost the full £2,000 minus relief claimed later.

 A lower headline salary can shrink mortgage borrowing capacity, statutory maternity pay and life-insurance multiples; you can't sacrifice below the minimum wage.
 EV schemes lock you into multi-year leases.
-And the whole mechanism exists at the Treasury's pleasure — every Budget, advisers brief that the NI break might be capped, because it costs billions.
+And the big one: the November 2025 Budget confirmed the NI break will be capped at £2,000 of sacrificed pension contributions a year from April 2029 — above that, sacrificed amounts face employee and employer NI like ordinary contributions.
+The window for unlimited NI-free sacrifice is now closing on a known date.

 Why it matters now